fpietru/Teaching/README.md

-# Koło Algorytmiczne w XVIII LO.
-Zamoyskiego
+# Summary:
+My notes from teaching Algorithms and Data Structures at XVIII LO. im Jana Zamoyskiego in Warsaw.